...

 Furuncles and Abscesses

 A furuncle is formed by the infection of a sebaceous hair gland (these are glands that produce fats and are located at the root of every hair).
 The causative agent is a germ called staphylococcus, which turns fat into pus.
 An abscess is more general for every accumulation of pus in a cavity formed by tissue integration.
 We could say that furuncles are specific types of blemishes.
-Phytotherapy provides healing and antiseptic herbs, able to ripen furuncles and abscesses, thus allowing the pus to leave and regenerate tissues.
+Phytotherapy provides healing and antiseptic herbs that ripen furuncles and abscesses, thus allowing the pus to leave and regenerate tissues.

 Herbs for Furuncles and Abscesses